Ghutra – The Emirati Headdress

 4. Pull all ends over your head and neck and cross the two ends behind your shoulders.
 This gives the Ghutra the bulge at the bottom of the Headdress.

 6. Wrap it the same way around.
-Now once again, try two lines.
-Another thing you can do here is to slide the end to create a tail-like look on edge.
+Now, once again, try two lines.
+Another thing you can do here is to slide the end to create a tail-like look on the edge.

-Check the front and the back and ensure that it looks okay.
-You will have to do this a few times before you get strong.
+Check the front and back to ensure that it looks good.
+You will have to do this a few times before you become strong.

 Conclusion